What is SHIP?

 SHIP links undergraduate student interns with health departments, community health centers, and other health-related organizations to address a variety of public health issues.
 Projects vary widely to suit interns’ interests and abilities, as well as local program needs.
 On-site mentors provide technical support and assistance, helping interns to gain an understanding and appreciation of the broad range of public health initiatives.
 Projects are proposed by the host site and must address local health priorities, preferably where the intern’s work may have an immediate and direct impact on the local community.

-Internships for the summer of 2018 will begin May 21 and continue through June 29.
+Internships for the summer of 2021 will begin in May and continue through June.

 How can I apply?

 Undergraduate health care professional students who are attending college or have a permanent address within NE KY AHEC’s 17 county service area are eligible to apply for SHIP.
 The following documents are required for application:

 Applications for SHIP 2021 will open on January 4, 2021 and close March 31 2021.

 - Two (2) 250 word personal essays will need to be included with the application in order to be considered a candidate for SHIP.

 - Two letters of recommendation from college faculty and/or previous employer